The Care Team

-The care team consists of the person living with an eating disorder and all people who will be involved in providing care, support, and/or treatment.
-The treatment team consists of the professionals within the care team who are providing treatment for a person living with an eating disorder.
+The care team consists of the person experiencing an eating disorder and all people who will be involved in providing care, support, and/or treatment.
+The treatment team consists of the professionals within the care team who are providing treatment for a person experiencing an eating disorder.

 Click here to view.

-As shown in the figure above, at the centre of any care team is the person living with an eating disorder and their family and supports.
-Treatment plans should always be developed within a person-centred, family and culture-sensitive and recovery-oriented framework (NEDC, 2018) and thus information and decision making is shared between all members of the care team, including the person living with an eating disorder, their families, and supports.
+As shown in the figure above, at the centre of any care team is the person experiencing an eating disorder, and their family, supports and community.
+Treatment plans should always be developed within a person-centred, family and culture-sensitive and recovery-oriented framework (NEDC, 2018) and thus information and decision making is shared between all members of the care team, including the person experiencing an eating disorder, their families, and supports.

 How the treatment team works

-As portrayed in the outer circles of the diagram above, a treatment team may involve other professions, depending on the needs of the person living with an eating disorder.
-This will be determined by the type of eating disorder, the type and severity of symptoms, the treatment setting, and the need to meet the person’s physical, psychological, nutritional, and functional needs.
+As portrayed in the outer circles of the diagram above, a treatment team may involve other professions, depending on the needs of the person experiencing an eating disorder.
+Dietitians, psychiatrists and paediatricians can often be an integral part of the multidisciplinary team, with other professionals as needed (e.g., peer support workers, exercise physiologists).
+This will be determined by the type of eating disorder, the type and severity of symptoms, the treatment setting, and the need to meet the person’s psychological, physical, nutritional, and psychosocial needs.

 A treatment team’s capacity to work collaboratively in assessment, treatment planning, and treatment review is essential for safe and effective treatment.
 With the different components of treatment working collaboratively together, progress in one domain (such as physical or psychological) will enable and support progress in each of the other domains.